IPU Accounting and Ratemaking Course

 - Public, consumer, and environmental advocates.

-- Mr. Danny Kermode, CPA, Washington Utilities and Transportation Commission
+- Mr. Danny Kermode, CPA, retired Washington Utilities and Transportation Commission

 - Dr. Janice Beecher, Institute of Public Utilities, Michigan State University